trevorsharp/youtube-podcast-feeds/README.md

 - **timeZone** - Name of time zone used for logging - _Default: America/New_York_
 - **updateInterval** - Interval for updating feeds (in hours) - _Default: 2_
 - **maxResults** - Number of videos to search for when updating (per feed) - _Default: 5_
-- **maxEpisodes** - Maximum number of videos to keep (per feed) - _Default: unlimited_
+- **maxEpisodes** - Maximum number of videos to keep (per feed), useful when using highQualityVideo option to limit storage usage - _Default: unlimited_
+- **audioOnly** - If true, podcast feeds will default to serving audio only / no video - _Default: false_
+- **highQualityVideo** - If true, podcast feeds will default to downloading videos from YouTube into the data folder using the highest quality available in mp4 format (usually 1080p vs 720p without using this option).
+WARNING: Setting this to true will significantly increase the amount of storage space and CPU usage required to run - _Default: false_

+#### Optional Feed Parameters:

+- **feed.audioOnly** - Overrides the global setting for a specific podcast feed - _Default: none / uses global setting_
+- **feed.highQualityVideo** - Overrides the global setting for a specific podcast feed - _Default: none / uses global setting_
+- **feed.maxEpisodes** - Overrides the global setting for a specific podcast feed - _Default: none / uses global setting_
 - **feed.filter** - String containing regex used to filter videos.
 Only videos with titles that have a match for this regex will be added to the feed - _Default: none_
-- **feed.download** - Boolean for downloading videos into the data folder instead of streaming from YouTube directly.
-When videos are downloaded to the server, 1080p quality will typically be used as opposed to a 720p max for streamed videos. - _Default: false_

 See [Advanced Parameters](#advanced-parameters) for more options